cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 ### Prerequesites

-Before installation of ``VNFM-Fortigate-Prov-Azure-vm.yaml``, suitable resource group, networks and security group have to be created.
+Before installation of VNFM-Fortigate-Prov-Azure-vm.yaml, suitable resource group, networks and security group have to be created.
-Install those using ``networks/VNFM-Networking-Prov-Azure-networks.yaml`` blueprint.
-Examplary input values can be found in ``networks/VNFM-Networking-Prov-Azure-networks-inputs.yaml`` file:

-``cfy blueprints upload -b azure-networks-bp networks/VNFM-Networking-Prov-Azure-networks.yaml``

-``cfy deployment create -b azure-networks-bp -i networks/VNFM-Networking-Prov-Azure-networks-inputs.yaml azure-networks``

-``cfy executions start -d azure-networks install``
+Go to *common* directory and install blueprint as described in readme file.
+It should be installed only one time before start of provisioning services.

 ### FortiGate NGFW Single VM provisioning

 Resources created in Prerequesites subsection are fetched using capabilities exposed by *azure-networks* deployment and ``VNFM-Fortigate-Prov-Azure-vm.yaml`` is using it.
 To provision FortiGate NGFW Single VM:

-``cfy blueprints upload -b fortigate-vm-bp fortigate/prov/VNFM-Fortigate-Prov-Azure-vm.yaml``

-``cfy deployment create -b fortigate-vm-bp -i fortigate/prov/VNFM-Fortigate-Prov-Azure-vm-inputs.yaml fortigate-vm``
+``cfy install VNFM-Fortigate-Prov-Azure-vm.yaml -b VNFM-Fortigate-Prov-Azure-vm``

-``cfy executions start -d fortigate-vm install``

 ## Configuration